texas-robocamp/texas-robocamp.github.io/virtual/welcome/welcome.md

 The tutorials that you will be doing for this camp are self-paced and documented on this website.
 You can navigate the tutorials using the navigation bar on the left.
 You can always return to the top of the website by clicking on the "Texas RoboCamp" logo in the upper left-hand corner.

-## ~~Where You Sit~~ **TODO** Zoom Room Management
+## Zoom Room Management

-Every time you enter ~~the lab~~ zoom, your assigned ~~seat~~ room will change.
-This is so we can group campers together who are working on similar activities, so we can better help you as a group. ~~Please make sure to look for the sign indicating where you should sit every time you enter into the lab, and sit in the corresponding area.~~ *We're just automating this, right?
-So no need to explain it?
-I know we also discussed letting the campers pick rooms if they decide they want to stay with a counselor so we might want to mention that here*
+Every time you enter zoom, your assigned breakout room will change.
+This is so we can group campers together who are working on similar activities, so we can better help you as a group.
+If you decide you would like to stay with a certain counselor, please let us know and we will do our best to accommodate you.

 ## Challenges and Activities